OpenFn/kit/packages/lightning-mock/README.md

 This repo contains:

 - A mock Pheonix websoket server implementation.
 Barebones but compatible with the phoenix sockets client
-- A mock Lightning server which handles and acknowledges Attempt comms and an Attempts queue
+- A mock Lightning server which handles and acknowledges Run comms and an Runs queue

 The key API is in `src/api-socket/ts`.
 The `createSocketAPI` function hooks up websockets and binds events to event handlers.
 It's supposed to be quite declarative so you can track the API quite easily.